Other travel documents

-In my stare time I walked round, crossing Nile to Omdurman, where there is still the remains of the mud fort from the days of General Gordon and the battle he lost.
-One of the books I read the was "The river war" written by a young Winston Churchill all about the expedition and battle to relive Gordon.
+In my spare time I walked round, crossing the Nile to Omdurman, where there is still the remains of the mud fort from the days of General Gordon and the battle he lost.
+One of the books I read the was "The river war" written by a young Winston Churchill all about the expedition and battle to relieve Gordon at Khartoum.
 Churchill comments at one point that the natives didn't even rise to the decency of two storey houses.
-But it's a good book.
+But it's a good read.

 Saturday 5th April 1975 Nigeria